hkwu/ghastly/docs/guide.md

 Handlers don't actually need to interact with the Discord.js `Message` object in order to send responses.
 Ghastly can evaluate the return value of handlers and automate the response process based on the returned value's type.
 This helps to decouple your handler implementations from the underlying messaging API, letting you concentrate on *what* your handlers should respond with, rather than *how* they should respond.

 <p class="tip">
-  Although all the examples below use a synchronous handler function, you can also define handlers as `async` functions as desired.
+  Although synchronous handler functions are supported, `async` functions make it much easier to work with a promise-based control flow.
+As such, it's highly recommended that you define all your handlers as `async` functions.
 </p>

 <p class="tip">